privacybydesign/pbdf-website/pages/en/irma-explanation.md

   webshop.
 And possible an age limit attribute is required if the item that you purchase is not intended for minors.

-In short, IRMA is about attribute-based authentication: it is not about *who* you are, but *what* you are.
+In short, Yivi is about attribute-based authentication: it is not about *who* you are, but *what* you are.
 This is very natural and intuitive.
 When you visit a doctor in a hospital you may wish to know his/her name for communication, but a much more important attribute is